dfandrich/testclutch/metadata.md

 ### commit

 Identifier of the source being tested.
 This is relative to `sourcerepo`.
+This field may end up becoming mandatory, since knowing the source is essential to understanding the test results.

 ### branch